reshinto/Basic_technologies_revision/react/reactJS.md

 }
 ```
 ### ShouldComponentUpdate
-#### Should be used if a function renders the same result given the same props and states
+#### Should be used if a function renders the same result given the same props and states (mainly for performance optimization)
 - method 1: declaring in the shouldComponentUpdate method
 ```javascript
 import React from "react";